hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 # The Semantic Stack & Deterministic First-Hop (DFH)

 **Here is the real semantic layer + a deterministic grounding mechanism for AI and search.**
-*This is the modern implementation of Berners-Lee’s original Semantic Web map.*
+*This is the modern implementation of Tim Berners-Lee’s original Semantic Web map.*

 ```
 The Transport Layer (TCP/IP)  → moves packets